danbikle/rollup/README.md

 This repo contains demonstrations of 'rolling up' time series data.

-The data comes from the world of Forex.

-Each observation is a subsecond sampling of Forex prices.

 The idea of 'roll-up' is simple.

 I follow these steps to roll-up prices from micro-second observations to one-second observations: